-Students who have attended an international college or university should see the Evaluation of Foreign Credentials section in this catalog or contact International Admissions Services for additional information about transcripting requirements and transfer of international coursework.
+Students who have attended an international college or university should see the Evaluation of Foreign Credentials section in this catalog or contact International Admissions for additional information about transcript requirements and transfer of international coursework

 Students concurrently attending TCC and any other regionally accredited college or university should submit an updated transcript from that institution at the end of each term of concurrent enrollment.
-Transcripts should be submitted prior to initial enrollment or as soon as possible during the first TCC term.
-Official transcripts are required to determine an applicant's academic prerequisites, residency status, and TSI completion.
+Official transcripts are required to determine an applicant's academic prerequisites, residency status, and TSI status.
 In addition, all official transcripts must be on file before students may qualify for most financial aid programs, for veterans' educational benefits, and for other College services such as transcript evaluation and degree planning.